The Haunted Castle (1960 film)

-The Haunted Castle (Das Spukschloß im Spessart) is a 1960 West German comedy film directed by Kurt Hoffmann.
+The Haunted Castle (Das Spukschloß im Spessart) is a 1960 West German comedy horror film directed by Kurt Hoffmann.
 It was entered into the 2nd Moscow International Film Festival where it won the Silver Prize.
 The film is a sequel to The Spessart Inn (1958) and was followed by Glorious Times at the Spessart Inn (1967).
 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art directors Hein Heckroth and Willy Schatz.